 Be sure to only select items that you’re confident will sell for a good profit on this platform.
 Otherwise, you’ll just end up with a garage full of items you can’t do anything with.

-If you sell an electronics product, then you should definitely check out Newegg.
-Newegg is an online marketplace for nerds(I love Newegg:)) and reaches up to 36 million customers in over 50 countries worldwide.
+Newegg is an online marketplace for computer hardware and consumer electronics that reaches up to 36 million customers in over 50 countries worldwide.

 Unlike Ebay, you can only sell tech products on NewEgg.
 The audience is very defined and you will primarily be reaching men aged 18 to 35.